Coneriys/apache4/docs/content/routing/services/index.md

 #### Response Forwarding

-This section is about configuring how Traefik forwards the response from the backend server to the client.
+This section is about configuring how apache4 forwards the response from the backend server to the client.

 Below are the available options for the Response Forwarding mechanism: